 Ohio town wins top US tap water prize at tasting contest

-The small northwest Ohio community of Montpelier has won the top prize for U.S. tap water at an international tasting contest.
-Ohio towns took two of the top three prizes for Best Municipal Water on Saturday at the 27th annual Berkeley Springs International Water Tasting in West Virginia.
+The small Ohio community of Montpelier has won the top prize for U.S. tap water at an international tasting contest.

 Add your comments below